bt3gl/building_blog/content/web_vulnerabilities.md

 * A protection can be done by checking a nonce in each POST request (no replay attacks in a form POST).

-* Including a secret user- and session- specific value on the requests (as an additional query parameter or a hidden field).
+* Including a secret user- and session-specific value on the requests (as an additional query parameter or a hidden field).
 The attacker will not be able to read the value since access to cross-domain documents is restricted by the **same-origin** policy.

 ----